Skip to content

 to accept the image.

-You can set the visibility property to community (all can see and boot), shared (only those you specify can see and boot), private (only your allocation can see and boot).
+You can set the visibility property to shared (only users in your project or projects you specifically shared with you can see and boot) or private (only your allocation can see and boot).
 Only in VERY special cases will Jetstream2 allow public visibility, such as staff-featured images.
 Limiting the number of fully public images in the catalog improves Jetstream2 reliability and performance.

 Currently, visibility can only be modified in the Horizon and CLI interfaces.